lxup/42Cursus-darkly/04_path_traversal/Resources/doc.md

 # Path traversal

 A webserver that exposes a file system to the user can be vulnerable to path traversal attacks.
 This occurs when an attacker manipulates the file path to access files outside of the intended directory.
 Imagine a web page running on the server with path `/var/www/html/mypage.php`.
 If we access the page with a URL like `/?page=mypage`.
 The server will look for the file in the `/var/www/html/` directory.
 However, if we change the URL to `/?page=../../outside`, the server will try to access the file at `/var/www/html/../../outside`, which is outside of the intended directory.
 This can lead to unauthorized access to sensitive files on the server.
 For example, we could access the `/etc/passwd` file by using the URL `/?page=../../../../../../../etc/passwdd`.

+# How to prevent it
+To prevent path traversal attacks, you should validate the file path against a whitelist of allowed directories.
+For example we can check if the file path starts with `/var/www/html/` and reject any path that tries to go outside of this directory.
+Additionally, you can use functions that sanitize the file path, such as `realpath()` in PHP, which resolves the absolute path and removes any `..` or `.` segments.